-- [(2) [Prior Rights in Respect of Another Appellation of Origin or Geographical Indication] Without prejudice to Articles 15 and 19, where a registered appellation of origin or a registered geographical indication conflicts with another registered appellation of origin or registered geographical indication protected in a Contracting Party, each shall be protected by that Contracting Party, provided that the circumstances of the case in the light of the law of the Contracting Party do not require that one of them shall prevail, taking into account the legitimate interests involved. - (3) [Personal Name Used in Business] The provisions of this Act shall not prejudice the right of any person to use, in the course of trade, that person's name or the name of that person's predecessor in business, except where such name is used in such a manner as to mislead the public. - (4) [Rights Based on a Plant Variety or Animal Breed Denomination] The provisions of this Act shall not prejudice the right of any person to use a plant variety or animal breed denomination in the course of trade, except where such plant variety or animal breed denomination is used in such a manner as to mislead the public.]
+- (2) [Personal Name Used in Business] The provisions of this Act shall not prejudice the right of any person to use, in the course of trade, that person's name or the name of that person's predecessor in business, except where such name is used in such a manner as to mislead the public. - (3) [Rights Based on a Plant Variety or Animal Breed Denomination] The provisions of this Act shall not prejudice the right of any person to use a plant variety or animal breed denomination in the course of trade, except where such plant variety or animal breed denomination is used in such a manner as to mislead the public.